voxpupuli/puppet-mlocate/REFERENCE.md

 ### <a name="mlocate"></a>`mlocate`

-mlocate class, install and configure mlocate
+mlocate class, install and configure mlocate or plocate

 #### Examples